hatfieldlibrary/dspace-php-client/README.md

 __/api/sections/<:uuid>/subsections__

-Gets information about subsections within this section.
+Gets information about subsections the section with the provided uuid.

 ### Parameters